laravel/spark-aurelius-mollie/readme.md

 ## Support

-This is an alpha version.

-It is suitable for starting development of your next SAAS endeavour, as the API is not expected to change very much before stable release.

-This alpha version however is not yet ready for production.
-So please use your mollie test key for now.

 If you'd like to have a chat, [join us on the dedicated Discord channel](https://discord.gg/tnTvNmS).

-Bugs and feature requests will be tracked [here](https://github.com/mollie/spark-mollie/issues) in the repository.
+Bugs and feature requests will be tracked [here](https://github.com/laravel/spark-aurelius-mollie/issues) in the repository.
 Feel free to open a ticket.

 ## Installation